knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 5. All of the above.

 <details><summary>Hint</summary>
-The purpose of the OS is to abstract all the complex
+The purpose of the OS is to abstract all the complex interactions between hardware and software, providing a unified interface and essential services to manage memory, processes, file systems, and devices.
 </details>

 ---